Shirley Murray

-Shirley Erena Murray MNZM (née Cockroft; 31 March 1931 – 25 January 2020) was a New Zealand hymn lyrics writer.
+Shirley Erena Murray MNZM (née Cockroft; 31 March 1931 – 25 January 2020) was a New Zealand hymnwriter.
 Her hymns have been translated into numerous languages and are represented in more than 140 hymn collections.

 Biography

-Born in Invercargill and raised a Methodist, she was educated at Southland Girls' High School, and earned a Master of Arts degree with honours in classics and French from the University of Otago.
-She later worked as a teacher and researcher.
+Born in Invercargill and raised a Methodist, she was educated at Southland Girls' High School.
+She earned a Master of Arts degree with honours in classics and French from the University of Otago, and later worked as a teacher, parliamentary researcher and producer of radio hymn programmes.

-After marrying Presbyterian minister John Murray in 1954, she eventually moved to Wellington where John was minister for the St Andrew's on the Terrace from 1975 to 1993.
-Her hymn writing started in the 1970s and often used the congregation of St Andrew's as a testing place for the hymns.
-Many different composers have put music to her hymn texts.
+She married John Stewart Murray in Cambridge, England, in 1954, returning with him to New Zealand when he was appointed a Presbyterian Church minister.
+She eventually moved to Wellington when John became minister at St Andrew's on The Terrace from 1975 to 1993.
+Her hymn writing started in the 1970s and developed through the 1980s and 90s.
+The congregation of St Andrew's on The Terrace often became the first to try out her hymns.
+Her first collection of hymns, In Every Corner Sing: New Hymns to Familiar Tunes in Inclusive Language, was printed privately in 1987, in the hope new music would follow.
+She later worked with many different composers, including New Zealand hymn writers Colin Gibson and Jillian Bray, to set music to her hymn texts.

 Her hymns have been translated into several European and Asian languages and are represented in more than 140 hymn books around the world.
-In addition to New Zealand, they are particularly used in North America.

-Among her most known hymns are "Hymn for Anzac Day", "Where Mountains Rise to Open Skies", "Our life has its Seasons", "Star Child" and "Upside Down Christmas".

-Professor and hymn writer Colin Gibson, who has set music to some of her songs, described Murray's hymns in 2009 as "distinguished by their inclusive language and their innovative use of Māori, their bold appropriation of secular terms and their original poetic imagery drawn from nature and domestic life, but equally by the directness with which they confront contemporary issues."
+In addition to New Zealand, Murray’s hymns are well represented in North America where she worked closely with hymn writers and composers Jim Strathdee, Jane Marshall and Ron Klusmeier amongst many others.
+Among her most known hymns are "Hymn for Anzac Day", "Where Mountains Rise to Open Skies", "Our Life has its Seasons", "Star Child" and "Upside Down Christmas".
+Colin Gibson described Murray's hymns in 2009 as "distinguished by their inclusive language and their innovative use of Māori, their bold appropriation of secular terms and their original poetic imagery drawn from nature and domestic life, but equally by the directness with which they confront contemporary issues."